gostopa1/Dotify.py/README.md

 Dotify is a script to convert images to dotted versions.
+See an example here:

 Oirignal            |  Dotted
 :-------------------------:|:-------------------------: